Toddlers are rough. And messy. And pukey. Plus, they like to through tantrums.

 3. Wash the Cover on Gentle Cycle

-Wash the car seat cover on the gentle cycle and use a mild detergent.
+Wash the car seat cover on a gentle cycle and use a mild detergent.
 (I use Mrs. Meyers Laundry Detergent for this.)

 (If you’re not sure if your car seat cover is machine washable, resort to your owner’s manual or look on the back of the seat for a tag.)